Jim Ed Norman

-Jim Ed Norman is an American musician, multi-platinum record producer, arranger and label-head.
+Jim Ed Norman (born October 16, 1948) is an American musician, record producer, arranger and label-head.
 As an arranger and producer, he was one of the principal architects of the distinctive sound of West Coast 1970s pop and country rock.
-He was President of Warner Bros Records Nashville from 1984 to 2004.
+He was President of Warner Bros.
+Nashville from 1984 to 2004.

 Early career

 Having grown up in Florida, Norman pursued music at North Texas State University where he met Don Henley and joined his group, Felicity, in 1969, playing keyboards and guitar.
 After renaming themselves Shiloh, and by now based in Los Angeles, the group recorded an album produced by Kenny Rogers (Amos Records, 1970) which bore early signs of the direction in which 1970s country-rock would soon move en masse.
 The group disbanded shortly after the release of the album.

 Norman then joined Uncle Jim's Music, a group which included award-winning singer-songwriter, Gary Nicholson.
 Uncle Jim's Music disbanded and he made the decision to pursue his primary interest in arranging and producing.